mitranim/xhttp/readme.md

 By default, this uses [`es6-promise`](https://github.com/jakearchibald/es6-promise), but you can supply a promise constructor of your own (see below).
 When using this style, `es6-promise` won't be included into your build.

-For now, this targets the evergreen browsers and IE10-11.
-IE9 is planned.
+Works in evergreen browsers and IE9-11.
 See the ToDo section.

 ## Installation